Institute of Military Maintenance

 Masters level (4 semester long programme) – MSc in Defence Infocommunication System Management for civilian and personnel from defence sector

-The research areas of Doctoral School of Military Engineering based on master level education of Institute.
-The main research areas: Military Technology and Robotics, Defence Electronics and ICT.
+The research areas of the Doctoral School of Military Engineering are based on master level education of the Institute.
+The main research areas are as follows: Military Technology and Robotics, Defence Electronics and ICT.

 The Institute consists of three academic departments:

 - Department of Electronic Warfare

 The students’ scientific research activity mainly goes in framework of Council of National Scientific Students’ Associations and focuses on the problems of modern military communication, use and defence military and public information systems, robotics, electronic warfare, defence against RC-IEDs, etc. The Institute takes part in many international efforts mainly through Research and Development works.

 The institute hosts three scientific conferences each year:

 - Robot Warfare-20xx

 The Department of Electronic Warfare was established in 2015.
 Its first great challenge was to redesign the structure and requirements of the specialisations belonging to the unit.
 Since autumn 2013 students have been admitted in the area: radio-electronic reconnaissance and electronic warfare.
 The ultimate goal of the Department is to train officers to be able to operate the radio-electronic reconnaissance and electronic warfare systems of the Hungarian Defence Forces, to direct and operate maintenance processes and to fulfil medium-level executive positions.